 Making handmade Christmas decorations were part of a holiday tradition as I was growing up at my house back in Europe.
 I remember as it was yesterday all those pretty things I was making with my Mom.
 She thought me a lot.
-I remember making lots of ornaments, paper garlands and little people.
-We didn’t have much so most of our crafting materials were gathered on our walks in the park … Twigs, chestnuts, acorns, pine cones, clothespins and construction paper were our favorite materials to go to when Christmas decorating.
+I remember making lots of ornaments, paper garlands , all paper crafts and little people.
+We didn’t have much so most of our crafting materials were gathered on our walks in the park … Twigs, chestnuts, acorns, pine cones, clothespins and construction paper were our favorite materials to go to when Christmas tree crafting.
 Now I know why I love budget friendly Christmas decorations.
 Sweet memories that I like to preserve especially since my Mom is no longer present physically in our lives.
 I already shared some of my holiday decor ideas on my blog so check it out.
 Will try to list them on the bottom of this post.

 One of our favorite decor items that we loved to make were trees.
 The one I like to share today with you is the tree made out of paper and some twigs.
 Let’s make a vintage paper Christmas tree DIY that you can actually keep all year round…shall we?

 This post may contain affiliate links.
 This means that if you purchase from one of the these links I will make a small commission, but rest assured you will not pay more for any products.